Walmart requires every supplier to be EDI-capable before shipping. The essentials:

 - Incorrect or missing GTINs on item data

-If you're selling through Walmart's online marketplace as a Drop-Ship Vendor rather than shipping to Walmart distribution centers, the EDI requirements differ significantly.
-See our guide to Walmart EDI for drop-ship vendors for a full breakdown of DSV-specific compliance requirements.
+One more scope note: if you're selling through Walmart's online marketplace as a Drop-Ship Vendor rather than shipping to distribution centers, the requirements differ significantly — see our guide to Walmart EDI for drop-ship vendors.

 Does Walmart require EDI for all suppliers?